ISUgenomics/Basic_UNIX/exercise_1.md

 tar -czvf OUTFILE.tar.gz *.txt  # archive and compress all ".txt" files in current directory into one archive file
 ```

-** Task 1.10: Archive and compress the BACKUP_WORKSHOP directory you created in ** Task 1.3 (you can name it as backup.tar.gz or anything you want)
+** Task 1.10: Archive and compress the BACKUP_WORKSHOP directory you created in ** Task 1.3 (you can name it as backup.tar.gz or anything you want) **

 ```bash
 tar -czvf backup.tar.gz BACKUP_WORKSHOP
 ```
+### GZIP compressing/extracting

 gzip (gnu zip) compression utility designed as a replacement for compress, with much better compression and no patented algorithms.
 The standard compression system for all GNU software.

 ```bash
 gzip SOMEFILE # compress SOMEFILE (also removes uncompressed file) gunzip SOMEFILE.gz # uncompress SOMEFILE.gz (also removes compressed file)
 ```
-** Task 1.11: gzip the file AT_genes.gff and examine the size. gunzip it back so that you can use this file for the later exercises.
+** Task 1.11: gzip the file AT_genes.gff and examine the size. gunzip it back so that you can use this file for the later exercises.**

 ```bash
 gzip AT_genes.gff